Skip to main content

 The Compounding Effect

-Engineers who invest in system evolution consistently report that Claude “gets better” over weeks.
+After finishing each feature, ask Claude: “Read CLAUDE.md and the commands we used.
+What rules would have prevented the issues we hit?”
+This turns system evolution from an afterthought into a routine step.
+Engineers who invest in this consistently report that Claude “gets better” over weeks.
 The model isn’t improving — their system is.
 This is the self-improving loop at the practice level.